kamalarieff/anticar/content/questions/before_after.md

 +++
-title = "What would a anticar dependency city look like/Before and after photos?" author = ["Kamal Arieff Ahmad Faizel"] draft = false weight = 1
+title = "What would a anti-car dependency city look like/Before and after photos?" author = ["Kamal Arieff Ahmad Faizel"] draft = false weight = 1